rbaumbach/QuickELogger/README.md

 ## Version History

-Version history can be found [on releases page](https://github.com/rbaumbach/Quick-E-Logger/releases).
+Version history can be found [on releases page](https://github.com/rbaumbach/QuickELogger/releases).

 ## Suggestions, requests, and feedback

-Thanks for checking out Quick-E-Logger for your logging needs.
+Thanks for checking out QuickELogger for your logging needs.
 Any feedback can be can be sent to: github@ryan.codes.